Disentangling the structure of ecological bipartite networks from observation processes: Discussion

 \section{Discussion}

 In this study, we presented CoOP-LBM, a model able to take into account the counting data of species interactions in order to correct the estimation of the structure of an ecological network.
 We also provide proof of identifiability of this model, and an original algorithm to estimate the parameters by simulating the missing interactions in the network.
 Our method performs better than the LBM on simulated data and on real data for finding the structure of an under-sampled network.
-CoOP-LBM is able to correct the network accordingly, showing that a lot of groups observed in ecological networks could be a consequence of the sampling itself.
+Most of the time, CoOP-LBM estimated less groups for both insects and plants than the LBM or the DCSBM.
+This could suggest that a lot of groups observed in ecological networks could be a consequence of the sampling itself.
 Further experiments have been performed on simulated data to test the robustness of our algorithm in different settings, for example with negative binomial distribution instead of Poisson distribution, or cases where the sampling efforts $(\lambda_i,\mu_j,G)$ may depend on some latent blocks.
 These experiments are available on the example vignettes of the R package CoOP-LBM at \url{https://anakokemre.github.io/CoOP-LBM/index.html}, and show that our algorithm is still able to recover well the true underlying structure.

 As a byproduct, our methodology calculates the probability of having a missing interaction when no interaction has been observed.
 This allows correcting the connectivity of the model, and simulating the missing links to correct other metrics.
-Our method shows higher AUC values than the LBM.
+Our method shows higher AUC values than the LBM and the DCSBM on the network from \cite{olesen_invasion_2002}.
 To further confirm the efficiency of our algorithm, the missing interactions estimated as highly probable by our method could be confirmed in laboratory tests, as done with genetic interaction networks.